PrefectHQ/prefect/docs/guides/deployment/daemonize-worker.md

 To run a worker in Kubernetes using Helm see [the Kubernetes guide](/guides/deployment/kubernetes/#deploy-a-worker-using-helm).

 To run your workflows on serverless cloud infrastructure, no worker is required if you use a push work pool with Prefect Cloud.
-See [the guide](/guides/deployment/push-work-pools/) to learn more.
+See [Serverless Push Work Pools guide](/guides/deployment/push-work-pools/) to learn more.